 The Foundry Learning Center is a 1:1 alternative education day program in Manhattan.
-We are a 12-month program and currently serve students aged 5-12.
+We are a 12-month program and currently serve students ages 5 and above.
 We are rooted in Applied Behavior Analysis (ABA) and primarily serve students with autism and other developmental disabilities.

 Our students are children first.
 They have a right to experience the simple joy of attending a school in an environment that looks and feels as natural as possible.